-- What does the data suggest about: - Areas of strength? - Areas for improvement? - Key concerns of students, teachers, or parents/guardians? - Do the survey results confirm or challenge any of the group's assumptions about the school's performance across the six Framework for Great School elements? - How do the survey results correspond with the data in other reports and tools, such as the School Quality Snapshot or the School Performance Dashboard? - Look at the response rate for each respondent group (e.g. students, teachers, parents/guardians).
+- What does the data suggest about: - Areas of strength? - Areas for improvement? - Key concerns of students, teachers, or families/guardians? - How do the survey results correspond with the data in other reports and tools, such as the School Quality Snapshot or the School Performance Dashboard? - Look at the response rate for each respondent group (e.g., students, teachers, families/guardians).
 How representative are the survey results of the experience of the whole school community?
 For example, a 10% response rate is less likely to be representative, while a 70% response rate is more likely to be representative.

-4. IMPLICATIONS FOR PLANNING & PRACTICE
+IMPLICATIONS FOR PLANNING & PRACTICE